confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/s3_connector.rst

     Starting connect
     connect is [UP]

-This Quickstart assumes that you started the required services with the default configurations; if you have different settings, you will need to adjust the commands to the actual configurations used.

 .. note:: You need to make sure the connector user has write access to the S3 bucket specified in ``s3.bucket.name`` and has deployed credentials `appropriately <http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html>`_.